Boosting your financial fitness

 Often, the most powerful barriers to achieving physical fitness lie in our perceptions of ourselves and the way we feel about our bodies.
 It doesn’t matter how clearly we understand that eating right and exercising will improve our health and help us get into shape or how many books and gadgets we buy.
 If deep down, we don’t believe that we can ever achieve that level of fitness or become the kind of person who is fit and healthy then our chances of success are very small because our best intentions will be sabotaged by our core beliefs.
 It’s exactly the same with money.

 The basic principles of managing money and building wealth are very simple: pay yourself first, spend less than you earn, keep track of your money, invest wisely and give every dollar a purpose.
 However, if you don’t think of money in a positive way, if you don’t see yourself as a good money manager or someone who is capable of building and growing wealth then your chances of achieving financial success are very small.
-Creating a positive relationship with money is a key step to boosting your financial fitness.
+Creating a positive relationship with money is a key step in boosting your financial fitness.

 Related article: Four disciplines of financial success

-People who achieve a high level of physical fitness don’t do it through committing to a series of fad diets and exercise crazes.
+People who achieve a high level of physical fitness don’t do it by committing to a series of fad diets and exercise crazes.
 They make fitness a habit.
 Working out becomes something they enjoy and so they make time for it in their daily routine.
 They eat foods that they enjoy which also happen to be healthy and help them achieve their fitness goals.
 They don’t abandon “unhealthy” food altogether, they just limit the amount they eat to the occasional treat rather than an everyday indulgence.
-Exercising and eating well become part of their lifestyle; something that is easy to maintain because it’s a habit not a hassle.
+Exercising and eating well become part of their lifestyle; something that is easy to maintain because it’s a habit, not a hassle.

 Related article: Building great financial habits